Soka Gakkai International

 No matter what happens, the important thing is to continue chanting.
 If you do so, you'll definitely become happy.
 Even if things are not solved in the way you had initially hoped or imagined, when you look back later, you'll understand on a much more profound level that it was the best possible result.
 This in itself is tremendous inconspicuous benefit.

 The true benefits of Nichiren Buddhism are not so much of a momentary and conspicuous nature, but those of a lasting and inconspicuous nature that accrue in the depths of our lives.
 Conspicuous benefit, for instance, might allow you to eat your fill today but still leave you worrying about where your next meal will come from.
 Inconspicuous benefit, on the other hand, more resembles a situation where, though you may only be able to eat a meager meal today, you will steadily develop your life to the point where you will never have to worry about having enough to eat.
-The latter is surely a far more attractive prospect.
+The latter is surely a far more attractive prospect. related article Creating Value As the term is used in the SGI, value points to the positive aspects of reality that are brought forth or generated when we creatively engage with the challenges of daily life.

 The more we exert ourselves in faith, the greater the benefit we experience.